 Period Summary of Lecture Program Week 1 Introductory Lecture - Who wants to be a "Quantum Engineer"?
 Why study Quantum Communications and Quantum networks?
 What's wrong with classical networks?
 What Quantum physics will we cover in the course?
 What "real engineers" are now building?
 Overview of current Quantum networks both deployed commercially and those currently in prototype.
-Week 2 Photon Polarization - Maxwell's equations revisited.
+Photon Polarization - Maxwell's equations revisited.
 Applications of polarization in Quantum Networks.
-General Quantum Variables and Qubits - Applications of quantum variables in Quantum Networks Week 3 Composite Quantum Systems - Applications of quantum systems in Quantum Networks.
-Week 4 Quantum Entanglement.
+Week 2 General Quantum Variables and Qubits - Applications of guantum variables in Quantum Networks Week 3 Composite Quantum Systems - Applications of quantum systems in Quantum Networks.
+Week 4 Quantum Entanglement .
 Why Einstein was wrong and right at same time.
 Why entanglement important for Quantum Communications.
-Quantum Teleportation - An application of composite qubits and entanglement Week 5 Experimental Quantum Teleportation of Qubits -Engineering sources of Entangled Photons.
+Quantum Teleportation - An application of composite qubits and entanglement Week 5 Experimental Quantum Teleportation of Qubits - Engineering sources of Entangled Photons.
 Why is this hard?
 The No Cloning Theorem - Copying classical information is easy, but try copying quantum information.
 Week 6 Review of the story so far.
 Mid-session test Week 7 Review of Classical Cryptography - Algorithms and why classical encryption is defeated by Quantum Computers.
 Quantum Cryptography.
 The Bennett-Brassard Protocol for Quantum key distribution.
 Eckert's Protocol for Quantum key distribution using entanglement.
-Break Week 8 Review of Classical Error Correcting Codes -Hamming distance, Linear Codes, Generator Matrices, and all that jazz.
-Week 9 Error Corrections for Quantum Keys.
+Video Review of Classical Error Correcting Codes -Hamming Lecture Week 9 distance, Linear Codes, Generator Matrices, and all that jazz.
+Error Corrections for Quantum Keys.
 Error correcting codes once quantum physics is thrown in.
+Week 10 Privacy Amplification.
+Why error correction leaks information to a potential adversary and how to combat this with privacy amplification.
+Video Lecture Moving from Qubits to Lasers - Continuous variable quantum communications - an overview.